-Depending on the Trilogy bootcamp you attend, you’ll pay between $10,000 and $13,000.
+Depending on the university bootcamp you attend, you’ll pay between $10,000 and $13,000.
 There are many financial aid solutions for students who can’t afford this.
 Some of these solutions include private loans, monthly payments, and scholarships.

-You don’t need to be a university student to learn the core skills from a university bootcamp.
+You don’t need to be a university student to learn the core skills from a university coding bootcamp.
 However, these bootcamps don’t have open admission policies and prospective students must pass a practical and critical thinking assessment.
 There are also a series of interviews you need to ace.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.